 Most cat bites lead to puncture wounds, but some of those may result in gapped wound edges.
 With this type of wound, blood vessels beneath the skin are often damaged, leading to bleeding that hardly stops.
 This type of cat bite may require further medical attention, in that it needs to be stitched after thoroughly observed for any risk of trapped bacteria.

 In addition to a couple of complication above, cat bite may lead to some diseases, which can be life-threatening if undergone by those with weakened immune system.
 Those potential diseases include:

 Cat Scratch Disease (CSD)

-A bite from adult cats may also lead to an underlying disease caused by bacterial infestation.
-This Pasteurella multocida bacterial infection is signed by rapid swelling on the bite site within eight to twenty four hours after the bite.
+A bite from adult cats may also lead to an underlying disease caused by a bacterial infestation.
+This Pasteurella maltoside bacterial infection is signed by rapid swelling on the bite site within eight to twenty-four hours after the bite.
 This infection should be treated within the first 48 hours after the cat bite.

 Another disease that is likely to be caused by cat bites is tetanus.
 Whilst the CSD affects the lymph nodes, tetanus affects the nerve system, causing abnormal motoric movements that often results in stiffness of the jaws.
 Tetanus is transmitted by the bacteria residing on cat teeth or

 Tetanus is transmitted by the bacteria residing on a cat teeth or claws and can be dangerous if left untreated.
 Severe symptoms include severe jaw stiffness, high fever, and difficulty swallowing.